 Did you know some colours absorb UV rays better than others?
 Darker clothing colours absorb more UV rays than lighter colours.
 This means the UV rays are less likely to reach your skin.
 Bright colours such as red can also absorb UV rays—the more vivid and darker the colour, the better the skin protection.

 That was a lengthy list of questions!
-I hope I have answered most of your concerns and you feel more confident about understanding HIFU.
+I hope I have answered most of your concerns and that you feel more confident about understanding HIFU.

 Are you ready?

-Now that you know all about HIFU and the importance of protecting your skin from UV rays, you are ready to start your skin journey to enhance your beauty!
+Now that you know all about any HIFU risks and the importance of protecting your skin from UV rays, you are ready to start your skin journey to enhance your beauty!
 Besides individual HIFU treatment, Setsuko Beauty Clinic also provides “Package Plans.”

 You pay an initial deposit followed by a set payment each time you visit.
 Spread your costs and enjoy a large discount on treatments and skincare products.
 We will tailor the treatments to suit your specific needs.